 The tone plan of an 80/160/80+80 MHz EHT PPDU is identical to that of HE PHY defined in Clause 27 (High Efficiency (HE) PHY specification), with the exception of pilot locations and the exception of any punctured 80 MHz segment.

-The tone plan is used for both the primary and secondary 160 MHz channels within a 320/160+160 MHz EHT PPDU.
+The tone plan of a 160 MHz EHT PPDU is used for both the primary and secondary 160 MHz channels within a 320/160+160 MHz EHT PPDU.

-The location of the RUs are fixed as defined in Table XXX below.
+The location of the RUs are fixed as defined in Tables XXX-YYY below (note: The subcarrier index of 0 corresponds to the DC tone.
+Negative subcarrier indices correspond to subcarries with frequency lower than the DC tone, and positive subcarrier indices correspond to subcarriers with frequency higher than the DC tone.).

 Table XXX: Data and pilot subcarrier indices for RUs in an 80 MHz EHT PPDU